 One of the most important features of the Kaplan GMAT Prep is the incredible amount of flexibility that it offers students in choosing the right course.
 Because of this, Kaplan is able to accommodate students who are looking for a quick-fix study guide as well as those who are looking to launch a no-holds-barred assault on the GMAT.

 Whether your main focus is time, money, or access to a tutor, Kaplan’s multiple plans will allow you to tailor a study plan that fits nicely with your priorities.
 Just keep in mind that all of these plans have a price tag, and not all of their features overlap!

 1. No Mobile App

-Although the Kaplan GMAT Prep does offer students the opportunity to access their Qbank on the mobile device, much of the other features are not very compatible with anything other than a desktop.
+Although Kaplan GMAT Prep does offer students the opportunity to access their Qbank on the mobile device, many of the other features are not very compatible with anything other than a desktop.
 While it makes sense that features such as the computer adaptive practice tests would lose some of their effectiveness in a mobile setting, it would be nice if Kaplan allowed students a fully-loaded mobile app like Magoosh, and other GMAT competitors do.

 2. Expensive Options

 Although it is great that Kaplan offers tutoring and live instruction plans with so much flexibility and accessibility, they still run on the more expensive side.
 Only the Self-Paced and Self-Guided options offer plans for under $1,000, and the cheapest Live Instruction begins at $1,249.
-And with the 15-hour Live Tutoring plan beginning at almost $3,000, the steepness of the price might be ward off students who would otherwise truly benefit from this type of exam preparation.
+And with the 15-hour Live Tutoring plan beginning at almost $3,000, the steepness of the price might ward off students who would otherwise truly benefit from this type of exam preparation.